 Katama Bay, Martha's Vineyard, MA

-Mystically salty + delicious, Katamas have a benevolent sweet-cream roundness.
-Soak in the intense brine of the Atlantic, this bivalve is hearty and for the oyster lover who likes a lotta oyster.
+These are medium to large Katama Bays: Mystically salty + delicious, Katamas have a benevolent sweet-cream roundness.
+Big and briny these are great for the grill or for folks who love a lotta oyster.

 Pairs Perfectly with: